I’ve been getting questions about how to maintain your sales over time.

 Keep your sentences short and focus on relating to your customers.

 Any keywords you can’t include in the description can be added to the search terms fields.
+Amazon has 7 search term fields that allow up to 50 characters each.

 Reviews play a big role in your ranking and sales.
 The more reviews your product has the better since it creates social proof.